syntasso/kratix-docs/docs/main/04-guides/08-compound-promises.md

 worker-cluster-1     1hr    environment=dev
 ```

-However, the sub-Promises WCR (i.e. the Knative and Postgres WCR) should not be installed
+However, the sub-Promises' dependencies (i.e. the Knative and Postgres dependencies) should not be installed
 in the Platform Cluster, but in the Worker Cluster.
 When you executed the quick start
 script, it registered the Worker Cluster with a label `environment: dev` (as
 per output above).
 The `scheduling` field in the sub-Promises are set to target